Akuli/the-simple-noteprogram/README.md

     $ cd the-simple-noteprogram
     $ sudo make install

+The Simple Noteprogram should be in your desktop environment's menu after installing it.

 To uninstall this program you need the Makefile that came with it when you downloaded it.
 You can easily uninstall this program with it like this, assuming the Makefile is in a directory called `the-simple-noteprogram`:

     $ cd the-simple-noteprogram